 How did you become interested in food?

-My focus right now is being an awesome vegan, plant-based chef, and I want to make a real impact on sustainability and help further drive that at Compass.
+My focus right now is being an awesome vegan, plant-based chef, and I want to make a real impact on sustainability and help further drive that at Compass Group.
 In my personal life, I’m actually working on designing a set of knives, which I’m really excited about.